jonyesno/web-tty-ssh/README.md

 * Onward SSH authenticates the user using the SSH certificate

+# Deployment

+Separate hosts for

+* OAuth2Proxy and Dex
+* Nginx, WeTTY and webhook
+* Step CA

+FreeBSD jails are a good fit.

 # Notes

 Step CA issues a SSH certificate for the principal in the OIDC token supplied